 Kirstin is an Associate Member of the LCT Centre for Knowledge-Building

-Winberg, C., McKenna, S., & Wilmot, K. (2020).
-‘Nothing so practical as good theory’: Legitimation Code Theory in higher education, in C. Winberg, S. McKenna & K. Wilmot (eds), Building knowledge in higher education: Enhancing teaching and learning with Legitimation Code Theory.
+Winberg, C., McKenna, S., & Wilmot, K. (2021). “‘Nothing so practical as good theory’: Legitimation Code Theory in higher education”.
+In C. Winberg, S. McKenna & K. Wilmot (eds), Building knowledge in higher education: Enhancing Teaching and Learning with Legitimation Code Theory, pp. 1–15.
 London: Routledge.

 Wilmot, K. (2021).
 “Learning to theorise data in doctoral writing: A tool for teaching and learning”.
 In C. Winberg, S. McKenna & K. Wilmot (eds.), Building knowledge in higher education: Enhancing Teaching and Learning with Legitimation Code Theory, pp. 126–141.
 London: Routledge.